Marina Kantarovich Rodríguez, LICSW she/her

 Cress strives to make their work as accessible as possible.
 If you have a question about accommodations, please reach out.
 If you are looking for a therapist who shares an aspect of your lived experience, you are welcome to ask about Cress’ personal history and identities.

-Cress currently has a waitlist for new clients.
+Cress is not accepting new clients.
 They offer individual therapy for adults.
 They accept Optum (public), Blue Cross Blue Shield, Tufts (public), MBHP, Carelon, and private pay.

 Brittany Mendez, LCSW she/her

 Brittany’s work is motivated and informed by her belief that every human being is deeply valuable.
 In the therapy space, this unfolds as a genuine presence that witnesses your most difficult truths with unconditional acceptance and collaborates with your inherent resources to move towards healing and growth.
-Her therapeutic approach draws from humanistic, psychodynamic, EMDR and parts work (internal family system and ego state) modalities.
+Her therapeutic approach draws from humanistic, psychodynamic, EMDR and ego state modalities.
 She utilizes these modalities in conjunction with trauma-informed and anti-oppressive frameworks.
 Brittany's background in art and creative writing lends a natural affinity for working with those engaged in creative fields.

 Alex W. Rodríguez, PhD he/him